 As part of a broad effort to align Positive Action to academic standards, the curriculum has been aligned to national health education standards.
-This a brief summary of that alignment effort.
+This is a brief summary of that alignment effort.

 Unit 2 contains applicable lesson material.
 Physical and intellectual positive actions for a healthy body and mind are introduced for this standard.
-As the students increase by grade level it brings in social, emotional, intellectual and physical health, which are included in all the other unit concepts.
+As the students increase by grade level it brings in social, emotional, intellectual, and physical health, which are included in all the other unit concepts.

 The whole curriculum addresses this concept by helping students use the TAF Circle, decision-making skills, and hygiene and safety lessons from Unit 2.